 Travel along the legendary Burma Road

-Compressed overland tour along the "Old Burma Road" from Yunnan to BurmaMap
+Overland journey along the "Old Burma Road" from Yunnan to BurmaMap

 Journey along the legendary "Old Burma Road" from Yunnan in South-West China to Myanmar

-A journey along the legendary "Burma Road" from the Yunnan Province in southwest China to Mandalay in Myanmar (Burma) is, from a cultural, ethnical and scenically point of view, a very special travel experience.
+A journey along the legendary "Burma Road" from the Yunnan Province in southwest China to Mandalay in Myanmar (Burma) is, from a cultural, ethnical and scenic point of view, a very special travel experience.

 From Kunming, the capital of Yunnan Province in South-West China, you drive along the legendary Burma Road to Mandalay in Myanmar and, by doing so, learn a lot about the history of the Burma Road and its role during the Second World War.